3 medium green and/or yellow zucchini

 7. Cut the kernels off the corn cobs into a large bowl, along with the diced roasted chiles.
 Cut the zucchini planks lengthwise into rectangles about 1/2-inch thick, then cut the rectangles crosswise into 1/2-inch cubes, and add them to the bowl.
 Cut the onion rounds into 1/2-inch cubes and add them to the bowl.
 Cut the mushroom top and softened parts of the stem near the top into smaller pieces than the others (about 1/4-inch is ideal) so that they can be distributed better throughout the mixture (discard the rest of the stem).
 Squeeze the juice from one of the limes and toss the vegetables with 1 teaspoon of the lime juice.
 Taste and add salt as needed.

 8. Cut the remaining limes into wedges.
 Cut the avocados into thin slices.
 Place the avocado slices on a small plate and drizzle them with a little of the lime juice to keep them from browning.
 Taste the vegetable filling again and add a splash more lime juice or another pinch or two of salt if needed.

 9. Set everything out buffet style: tortillas, vegetable filling, Mexican Crema (or sour cream), avocado slices, Kohlrabi Salsa Cruda and lime wedges.
-Each guest should fill a tortilla with the vegetable filling, drizzle a little Crema over it, add a slice or two of avocado, followed by a spoonful of Kohlrabi Salsa Cruda.
+Each guest should fill a tortilla with the vegetable filling, drizzle a little crema over it, add a slice or two of avocado, followed by a spoonful of salsa cruda.
 Guests can use the lime wedges to add an extra squeeze of lime as they wish.